raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 title: opencv
 ---

-opencv is an open source computer vision library.
-The Astro Pi units specifically have the `opencv-contrib-python-headless` package installed, which includes all of opencv, plus additional modules (listed in the [opencv docs](https://docs.opencv.org/master/)), and excludes any GUI functionality.
+`opencv` is an open-source computer vision library.
+The Astro Pi units specifically have the `opencv-contrib-python-headless` package installed, which includes all of `opencv` plus additional modules (listed in the [opencv docs](https://docs.opencv.org/master/)), and excludes all GUI functionality.

 #### Documentation